All the Best Teaching Solutions for 2020-21 (Includes Remote Learning, Hybrid Learning, Social Distancing, and More!)

 - How to Teach Remotely - The New Edtech Classroom shares 10 principles for translating an in-person teaching experience to an online one.
 He also shares the wide variety of platforms that can be used to fulfill each of these principles.

 So many teachers shared at the end of last school year that they had students who completely stopped logging on and doing the work.
 How do we help keep students engaged in distance or hybrid learning?
-How do we keep them accountable when they stop showing up?
-These resources can help answer those tough questions.
+How do we hold them accountable?
+These resources can help answer such tough questions.

 - How To Make Your Online Lessons Irresistible To Students - Michael Linsin of Smart Classroom Management shares 5 ideas that make logging on fun for students and make the online classroom engaging.